google-map-react/google-map-react/API.md

 #### Important Note

-If you have multiple `GoogleMapReact` components in project and you want to use heatmap layer provide `libraries:['visualization']` to `bootstrapURLKeys` so that the visualization library will be loaded with the google map api.
+If you have multiple instances of the map in your project and you are willing to use the heatmap layer in at least one of them, make sure to provide `libraries:['visualization']` to `bootstrapURLKeys` so that the visualization library will be loaded with the google map api.

 ### Localizing the Map